This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 The gardening experts at Lowes recommend building your pond on level, well-drained ground.
 Build your outdoor pond near an electrical outlet If the pond requires electricity for a pump.
 Keep the ground clear of wires and cords for safety and aesthetics.

-Be careful when digging your pond and look out for possible hazards, including power lines, water lines, sewer lines, and other underground infrastructure near the pond building site.
+Be careful when digging your pond and look for possible hazards, including power, water, sewer, and other underground infrastructure near the pond building site.